TomDrapes/entisocial/server/README.md

+### Getting Started
+To begin using this boilerplate setup there are a few things you will need to do first.

+---
+### Create .env file
+You will need to copy and paste the `.env.example` file inside the `laravel` directory and rename it to `.env`.

+Run this command to automatically fill out the APP_KEY in the `.env` file:
+    `php artisan key:generate`

+Ensure that the database name configured in the `mysql` container inside `docker-compose.yml` matches the value for DB_DATABASE inside `.env`

+Note after running `make db-refresh` you might have to install passport again.
+Note ensure it is installed inside the docker container.

+You will need to add your gmail credentials for `MAIL_USERNAME`, `MAIL_PASSWORD` and `MAIL_FROM_ADDRESS`.
+Note that if you haven't already, you will need to go into your gmail account and allow access to third party apps.
+You will also need to generate an App password in your gmail security settings to use for the `MAIL_PASSWORD` value and not your emails login password.

+---
 ### Useful make commands

 - `db-refresh` - this will execute `php artisan migrate:refresh` in the php container
 - `db-migrate` - this will execute `php artisan migrate` in the php container
+- `clear-caches` - this will clear the routes, config, cache and then call `composer dump-autoload`

 ### Useful php Artisan commands